Boundaries between the continents: Asia and Australia

 The continental boundary between Asia and Australia is somewhere in the Wallacean region of the Malay Archipelago.
 The boundary is frequently divided along the anthropologic Melanesian Line or the biogeographic Weber's Line.
-Two provinces of Indonesia are located at the western half of New Guinea, geologically a part of the Australian continent.
-The eastern half of the island is a part of Papua New Guinea which is considered to be a part of Oceania.
+Geologically, the Aru Islands in Maluku Province and western New Guinea, which contain six provinces of Indonesia, are part of the Australian continent.
+The eastern half of New Guinea is a part of Papua New Guinea which is considered to be a part of Oceania.
 Indonesia is commonly referred to as one of the Southeast Asian countries.
-Indonesia's current ownership of Western New Guinea makes it a transcontinental country; Western New Guinea is often considered part of Oceania because of its Indigenous Melanesian inhabitants and geological association with the Australian continental landmass.
+Indonesia's eastern region of Western New Guinea and nearby islands, makes it a transcontinental country; Western New Guinea is often considered part of Oceania because of its Indigenous Melanesian inhabitants and geological association with the Australian continental landmass.
 East Timor, an independent state that was formerly a part of Indonesia, is classified by the United Nations as a part of the South-eastern Asia subregion.
-It is expected to join the Association of Southeast Asian Nations, having been involved as an ASEAN Regional Forum member since independence, and has participated in the Southeast Asian Games since 2003.
+It has joined the Association of Southeast Asian Nations, having been involved as an ASEAN Regional Forum member since independence, and has participated in the Southeast Asian Games since 2003.